What Are The Best Thanksgiving Wines? We've Got Answers

 The traditional Thanksgiving turkey is not an easy fit with wine.
 The upside of that dilemma is that there are no “right” Thanksgiving wines to serve.
 Turkey is not one of those meats that is automatically associated with any particular wine.
 And since our American family Thanksgiving is a celebration of plenty, it is appropriate that wines that go with it are neither expensive nor hard to find.
 The Pilgrims would have approved.
 (They would probably also have served ale.)

-If you are going to have a red wine, better make it on the light side.
+If you are going to have a red wine, you better make it on the light side.
 Try a chilled Beaujolais; a chilled bottle or two of Georges Duboeuf’s 2009 Chiroubles would be a treat.
 This is an enjoyable floral wine, not very deep.
-A light Loire Valley red wine, such as a 2008 Chinon by Sauvion, would also be an excellent choice – it might possibly be your own Thanksgiving discovery!
+A light Loire Valley red wine, such as a 2008 Chinon by Sauvion, would also be an excellent choice – it might be your own Thanksgiving discovery!
 This delicious wine is made from 100% Cabernet Franc grapes.

 With baked ham, a medium-dry white wine of character would be a good choice.
-Here, I would suggest an Alsatian Pinot Gris, such as a Lucien Albrecht “Romanus” 2009.
+I would suggest an Alsatian Pinot Gris, such as a Lucien Albrecht “Romanus” 2009.
 Another good choice might be a fine rosé wine, such as Sasha Lichine’s Château D’Esclans “Whispering Angel” 2009.
-Either wine would go nicely with the ham, particularly if it is a glazed ham, or served with a brown sugar and raisin sauce.
+Either wine would go nicely with the ham, particularly if it is a glazed ham, or served with brown sugar and raisin sauce.

 Let’s not forget the Sauternes with Thanksgiving dessert.
-A little of this delicious sweet dessert wine goes a long way, and so we usually open a bottle for Thanksgiving to have with our three desserts.
+A little of this delicious sweet dessert wine goes a long way, so we usually open a bottle for Thanksgiving to have with our three desserts.
 Then the bottle kept well chilled will often last through the holiday season.
-The 2001, 2003 and 2005 vintages were excellent.
+The 2001, 2003, and 2005 vintages were excellent.
 You may wish to start with a half bottle of 2003 Clos Haut Peyraguey, 2005 Coutet, or 2001 Rayne Vigneau.
 An enjoyable Sauternes may well be your next family tradition!

 Sign up for our newsletter and receive our Free Guide: 5 Secrets on How to Taste Wine Like a Pro!